ampproject/amphtml/extensions/amp-geo/amp-geo.md

 ##### U.S. California Detection

-As a special case, `amp-geo` provides the [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) information when the request is determined to be from the U.S. California.
-This is supported via the `preset-us-ca` preset list.
+The `amp-geo` component provides the [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) information when it determines a request is from California.
+The `preset-us-ca` value from the preset list supports this feature.

 Additional countries may be included with the preset list as in the `myList` example below.